HPI-BP2017N2/Crawler/README.md

 # Scout-Crawler
-The crawler is a system based on StormCrawler to crawl continuously a specified list of domains completely and hand the crawled web pages to other components via RabbitMQ and notifies when a domain has finished crawling
+The crawler is a system based on StormCrawler to crawl a specified list of domains completely and hand the crawled web pages to other components via RabbitMQ and notifies when a domain has finished crawling
 ## Getting Started
 These instructions will get you running the system on your local machine for development and testing purposes.
 ### Prerequisites